Code-Institute-Submissions/skfitness-ms1/README.md

 To rectify this problem I created 3 seperate timetables, one for each class time.

 * When I opened modal log in and close button displayed to the right side.
-To rectify this I set a width value for modal footer
+To rectify this I set a width value for modal footer.

-*
+* My footer was not staying at the bottom of website.
+To rectify this I set the position of footer to absolute.

 ## Deployment
 ---